astronomer/docs/learn/custom-xcom-backends-tutorial.md

 <TabItem value="gcp">

-To use a bucket in Google Cloud Storage as your custom XCom backend follow these steps:
+Follow these steps to use a bucket in Google Cloud Storage as your custom XCom backend:

 1. Log into your Google Cloud account and [create a new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) called `custom-xcom-backend-example`.